 Example of a Building Maintenance Technician Job Summary

-Our service business manages 4-storey luxury residential buildings in a downtown location.
+Our service business manages four-story luxury residential buildings in a downtown location.
 Each building has 10 apartments and we’re responsible for servicing the central heating system, built-in appliances, and other miscellaneous assets.
-As these are luxury properties, they require constant support and maintenance.
+As these are luxury properties, they require 24/7 support and maintenance.

-The successful candidate will be part of a 2-people maintenance team, alongside a Senior Maintenance Technician, and they will be responsible for servicing plumbing, electrical, access control and HVAC appliances as well as any other duties assigned by the building manager.
+The successful candidate will be part of a two-person maintenance team, alongside a Senior Maintenance Technician, and they will be responsible for servicing plumbing, electrical, access control, HVAC appliances, and any other duties assigned by the building manager.

 The hardest, by far, to quantify are teamwork-related soft skills or the cultural fit of your building maintenance technician.
 Before the interview, it’s important to outline the kind of soft skills you’re hoping for.
 You can do this by mentioning that they’ll have to work with a senior technician, for example, or do some customer service work from time to time, such as upselling.